 If the setting "Show opening balance and period change" is selected, then the balance of each column on that row must be zero for the row to be interpreted as having a zero balance and the row is hidden according to the setting "Show zero balance rows."
 If, for example, the ending balance of the row is zero, but there was an opening balance, the row is not interpreted as having a zero balance and the row appears visible in the balance sheet specification.
 If the setting "Show opening balance and period change" is not used, then it is sufficient that the ending balance of the row is zero.

 By default, the setting is that zero balance rows are not shown.
-The selection includes zero balance accounts and tracking items.
+The selection includes zero balance accounts and follow-up objects.

 The balance sheet specification report is opened from the Financial Statement Compilation view by clicking the "Balance Sheet Specification" link.